sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

     ```Shell/Bash
     mbt build -t gen --mtar mta.tar
     ```

-    > For this you need the MBT Build Tool, see Prerequisites.
+    > For this you need the MBT Build Tool, see the prerequisites.

     The `-t` option defines the target folder of the build result as the `gen` folder of your project.
 As part of this build implicitly `cds build --production` is executed.
 This implicit build uses then all the configuration you've added in the step 1.2 when using `--for production`.